|

 Course Descriptions

-Ethics in the Helping Professions explores why good counselors go bad, why you shouldn't use a stock tip you got from a client, and why dinner and a movie with your client's cousin is a bad idea.
+Ethics in the Helping Profession explores why good counselors go bad, why you shouldn't use a stock tip you got from a client, and why dinner with your client's cousin is a bad idea.
 It also reviews an ethical code, the importance of setting appropriate boundaries, and the basic ethical principles governing the helping professions.

 Questions?